 The Nib.
 If there's one area where TWSBI has improved by leaps and bounds over the years, it's with their nibs, which I believe are made by JoWo.
 Both the Eco and the Vac Mini (which I recently reviewed) feature a #5 stainless steel nib, and both of my pens are excellent writers.
 Like my Vac Mini, I picked up an Eco with a medium nib, I'd characterize it as a "true medium," slightly on the wet side.
 While the Vac Mini can occasionally hard-start or skip, due to the nature of a vacuum filling system and how ink is delivered to the feed, I have had zero flow issues with the Eco.

 Takeaways.
 I can recommend the TWSBI Eco for anyone looking for a good daily writer that won't break the bank.
 It's certainly not limited to beginners or people looking to buy their "first fountain pen".
 That said, there are a couple reasons why the Eco won't dethrone the Pilot Metropolitan and others anytime soon as my recommended first-choice for an entry-level fountain pen.
 First of all is price.
-Some days, you can find the Metropolitan listed for as little as $12, and with the new Retro-Pop collection, the colors aren't necessarily limited to black, silver, and gold.
-The Eco is generally available for around $30 everywhere (shipping included).
+The Metropolitan is less expensive, and with the new Retro-Pop collection, the colors aren't necessarily limited to black, silver, and gold.
+The Eco sits at a slightly higher "next step" price point.
 As I've said before, I'm also hesitant to recommend a piston filler as a "first pen," since many fountain pen newbies are uncomfortable starting out filling from a bottle.